Please also see my All-Time World Cup Team Index.

 Luis del Sol started his career with Real Betis.
 He joined Real Madrid in 1960, winning an Intercontinental Cup in his first season with Real Madrid.
 In 1962, he was lured to play in Italy.
 He later played with Juventus and then, Roma.
 He was a part of Spain's Euro 1964 winning team.
 He also played in both 1962 and 1966 World Cup Finals.

 DM/SW: Ricardo Gallego (Madrid)

-Born in Madrid, he was a member of La Quinta del Buitre of Real Madrid.
+Born in Madrid, Ricardo Gallego was a member of La Quinta del Buitre of Real Madrid.
 He spent most of his career with Real Madrid.
 He won 5 straight La Liga titles and back-to-back UEFA Cups in the 1980's.
 He also played in Italy with Udinese.
 He was capped 45 times for Spain.
 He featured at the 1986 WC Finals and the Euro 1984, where Spain finished second.

 DM: Juan Antonio Senor (Madrid)

 RM: Michel (Madrid)

 Michel was one of the best right wings in Spain's history.
 He was a member of Real Madrid's La Quinta del Buitre.
-He won 5 straight La Liga titles and two UEFA Cups in the 1980's.
+He won 5 straight La Liga titles and two UEFA Cups in the 1980's for Real Madrid.
 He was a fixture for the national team in that period.
 He won 66 caps.
 He played in both 1986 and 1990 World Cup Finals.

 LW: Francisco Gento (Cantabria)